 - Preheat oven to 340F (regular bake/not fan-assisted) with rack in centre of oven.
 Grease a 9-inch, two-piece tube pan (*see note) and set aside.

 - In a medium bowl, whisk together the flour, baking powder and salt.
 Set aside.

-- Spoon batter into prepared pan and smooth top. (*Note that the batter will only fill the pan about 1/3 the way up).
+- Spoon batter into prepared tube pan and smooth the top. (*Note that the batter will only fill the pan about 1/3 the way up).

-- Scatter blueberries on top of batter, then sprinkle with white sugar.
+- Scatter the blueberries on top of batter, then sprinkle with the white sugar.

 - Remove from oven and let cool in pan for about 10 minutes.
 Run a knife around the outside of the cake, then gently push up from the bottom, removing the cake from the sides, but still sitting on the base.
 Allow to cool a bit more, then carefully run a knife around the centre tube.
 Gently lift the cake off the base/tube and allow to cool completely on a cooling rack.